 We provide investment advisory services, including discretionary investment management and financial planning services to individuals, families, trusts and estates (our “retail investors”).
 When a retail investor engages us to provide investment management services, we shall monitor and manage, on a continuous basis, the investments in the accounts over which we have authority as part of our portfolio management service.
 Furthermore, when engaged on a discretionary basis, we shall have the authority, without prior consultation with you (unless you impose restrictions on our discretionary authority), to buy, sell, trade and allocate the investments within your account(s) consistent with your investment objectives.
 Our authority over your account(s) shall continue until our engagement is terminated.
 We offer portfolio management, wealth management and retirement planning services on a separate fee basis either stand-alone or combined.
 When we provide financial planning and consulting services, we rely upon the information provided by the client for our financial analysis and do not verify any such information while providing this service.
 Portfolio management is generally conducted in accordance with an Investor Profile (IP) form, which guides our investment process.
 We also provide sub-advisory services to a private fund where our affiliate, JWM Partners I, LLC serves as both General Partner and Investment Manager.
-Clients who participate in the private investment funds are not charged a separate advisory fee on these positions.
-The private fund may assess a performance fee.
+Clients who participate in this private investment fund are charged a fund management fee and may also pay a performance fee to the General Partner and Investment Manager of the fund, per its offering agreement.
+In such cases we waive our normal asset management fee on the amount of assets invested in this private fund to avoid charging you two layers of fees on such assets.
 We do not limit the scope of our investment advisor services to proprietary products or a limited group or type of investment.

 Additional Information: For more detailed information about our Advisory Business and the Types of Clients we generally service, please See Items 4 and 7, respectively in our ADV Part 2A.
 Other questions you may have…